Last updated: January 7, 2022

 Louise Hood, Assistant Vice President, Advancement

-Jessica Lakin, Provost, convener
+Jessica Lakin, Provost

 Steph Mazzarella, Director of Student Engagement